 Wladimir Klitschko Net Worth

-Before he had even become a professional boxer, Klitschko represented Ukraine at the 1996 Olympics and won a gold medal in the super-heavyweight division.
+Before becoming a professional boxer, Klitschko represented Ukraine at the 1996 Olympics and won a gold medal in the super-heavyweight division.
 He turned professional later that year.
 Eventually, Klitschko became known for his defensive style of boxing under trainer Emanuel Steward.

 Wladimir's brother is the famous former world heavyweight champion Vitali Klitschko, although the pair have never fought each other due to the fact that their mother would disapprove.
 During the pair's heyday, they established what is known as the "Klitschko Era," during which both of them dominated the heavyweight class.

 Wladimir was once ranked as the number-one pound-for-pound boxer who was currently active.
 In 2015, he was defeated by Tyson Fury, ending his reign at the top.
 Despite this, Klitschko still holds the record for the longest cumulative heavyweight title reign of all time, with 4,382 days.
 He also defeated 23 opponents for the world heavyweight championship, which is more than any other heavyweight fighter in history.

 Klitschko was also one of the most famous and well-known boxers in the world during his peak.
 His fights regularly drew in hundreds of millions of viewers, and he was widely considered to be the most popular Ukrainian celebrity in 2015.
 Klitschko was also very well-known around various European nations.
 It is estimated that Wladimir earned more than $200 million (before taxes) during his professional boxing career.